xubuvd/guesswhat/README.md

 <b>This research was started in Mar.
 2019 and ended in Nov.
 2019.</b>

-<b>If you use the experimental codes, please contact me with pangweitf@bupt.edu.cn or pangweitf@163.com.</b>

 # Current Vision-and-Language-and-Reasoning tasks, focuses on Visual Dialogue
  LaVi Tasks | conference  | comment
  ----------| :-----------:  | :-----------: